 I am an independent Consultant Forensic Anthropologist in Ireland.
 I trained as a Medical Dissector/Prosector in Anatomy, Pathology and Forensic Medicine in Berlin, Heidelberg and Düsseldorf in Germany and pursued doctoral research studies in Forensic Anthropology and Human Anatomy at University College Dublin in Ireland.

 I hold a Doctorate (PhD) in Forensic Anthropology and Anatomy and a Professional Certificate in Forensic Radiography from UCD.
 I am a Fellow of the Royal Anthropological Institute, a Professional Member of the Chartered Society of Forensic Sciences, a former Council Member of the British Association for Human Identification, a Founder Member of the British Association for Forensic Anthropology and a member of the Medico-Legal Society of Ireland.
-I am an Accredited Forensic Anthropologist Level III under the UK Justice System.
+I am an Accredited Forensic Anthropologist Level III under the UK Justice System and I am listed on the Forensic Experts Advisers Database of the National Crime Agency (NCA).

 I conduct ongoing multidisciplinary research in forensic anthropology, human anatomy and human identification and have published over 18 peer reviewed research papers and case histories and contributed a co-authored case report chapter to the BAHID book Advances in Forensic Human Identification (2014).